 Jung found in an analysis of the dreams of Wolfgang Pauli a plethora of alchemical symbols and motifs that were personally relevant to Pauli at the time and, as the series of dreams documented in Psychology and Alchemy shows, even helping him comprehend and assimilate important truths about that which is numinous and beyond ego limitations.

 Most cultures have recognized that dreams can be messages or harbingers from that which is greater than us.
 Jung’s psychotherapy continued that tradition; respecting it enough to develop dream analysis into a practical therapeutic tool to guide both doctor and patient in the treatment of the pains and terrors of the mind.
-In the process of developing this tool Jungian studies made a unique contribution to the scientific study of dreams in their contention that they can be contextualized through their relationship with fairy tales, mythologies, and religious tales and symbolism systems.
+In the process of developing this tool Jungian studies made a unique contribution to the scientific study of dreams in their contention that some of them can be contextualized through their relationship with fairy tales, mythologies, and religious tales and symbolism systems.
 Of course the Native American shaman interpreting a ‘big dream’ contextualized it within the spiritual tradition he or she was familiar with as well; Jung’s insight is hardly unique.

 However, his hypothesis about dream content went a step further, an important step that invites us to reassess what we think we know about how the human mind works.
 Jung believed that dreams reflected a detailed knowledge of intricate symbol systems and esoteric motifs far in excess of what is known by the conscious mind.
 Wolfgang Pauli, for example, while exposed to chemistry in his training as a world class physicist had not studied its alchemical roots in medieval manuscripts full of coffins, kings and queens, ravens and all the rest.
 Still, Pauli’s dream content included all these things.

 I am inclined to assent to some form of this odd Jungian hypothesis.
 In the same way that our evolutionary development which Evo-Devo studies finds a kind of recapitulation of critical stages of life’s overall evolution in our physiology, our minds structure themselves using archetypal building blocks dimly recognizable as stories and symbol systems, motifs and plots of the great civilizations of the past.
+In some fashion the spirit of our ancestors lives on within us, a gift of their struggles and tears on which we build our own ever evolving understanding.

 These may not be ideas we are familiar with from mainstream educations but they are not unreasonable nor are they inherently unscientific.

 Egypt is known for having built the largest mausoleums in history.
 The pyramids stand as a massive, mute testimony to our desire for immortality; they exist to provide their Pharaoh inhabitants with eternal life.
-Their images of an afterlife not all that different than those that continue to play a role in Judaism, Christianity, and Islam.
+Their images of an afterlife are not all that different than those that continue to play a role in Judaism, Christianity, and Islam.
 The afterlife for the Egyptians, as well as these “modern” faiths, were imagined as the holy city, and the divine garden.
 The pyramids were aligned with the starry sky just so and their ratios and dimensions were also just so to embody a god-like knowledge.
 Anywhere in our modern world where teachings about sacred geometry continue can find their roots right here.
 Oswald Spengler in Decline of the West points out Egyptian architecture is characterized by long, straight hallways and by an art which is fiercely two dimensional.
 The Western traditions still reverberate with the strength of the idea of the “straight and narrow.”
 While we might think this is just the way people think about spirituality, Spengler points out how different the ideas of the Taoists were.
 For the Taoists the image of the path or the way of spirituality was that of the meandering growths of nature.
 We also do not find among the Taoists the same resistance to death that characterized the great achievements of the Egyptian civilization.

 Much could be made of the fact that the dawn of human history in the west reveals such an obsession with cheating death.
 The work of Ernest Becker as it has been developed in terror management theory is one example worth mentioning.
 In hundreds of psychological studies these researchers have found that being reminded of our mortality tends to influence our decision making and ethical interpretations of our experiences in a very particular way.
 Reminded subliminally of their mortality most people become more conservative, less empathetic towards strangers and more dogmatic about the rightness of one’s in-group and they proscribe harsher punishment for criminals.
 The theory is not without its critiques.
 On the Role of Death in Life by Solomon, Greenberg and Pyszczynski is a good source for the current state of the art concerning this theory by believers.